microsoft/pxt-microbit/PSIM_SPEC.md

 ## Implementation details

 - Files to consult
+    - pxt/
-    - Webapp/src/{app.tsx, sidepanel.tsx}
+        - webapp/src/{app.tsx, sidepanel.tsx}
         - pxtsim/simdriver.ts
+    - pxt-common-packages/
+        - lib/radio
+    - pxt-microbit/

-- Need to generalize sim framework to allow arbitrary number of micro:bits (not just 2 max, as now)
+- Need to generalize sim framework to allow arbitrary number of micro:bits (not just 2 max, as now) and message to start a new one
 - Need to route PSIM generated events to correct sim
 - PSIM should be added under a feature flag as an experiment (see experiments.ts)
 - The robot sim from Eric Anderson could be a starting point for the 2d physics simulator